-Kevin Laurilliard joined the firm in 1991 and has been a principal since 1997.
+Kevin Laurilliard joined the firm in 1991 and has been a shareholder since 1997.
 Kevin practices in the areas of construction and surety law, commercial law, bankruptcy law, and creditors' rights law.
 In construction and surety law, he represents a diverse clientele, including architects, owners, general contractors, subcontractors, suppliers, and sureties for a full range of legal services, including: contract review and negotiation; counseling on the many issues that may arise during the construction phase; and representation in the event of litigation and/or ADR.

 Kevin has reviewed and negotiated many contracts on both public jobs and private jobs.
 An accomplished litigator, he has successfully litigated a variety of construction, bankruptcy, and commercial law matters in state and federal courts.

 Prior to joining the firm, Kevin served as an Appellate Court attorney with the New York Supreme Court, Appellate Division, Third Department.
 For many years, he was an adjunct professor at Russell Sage College.
 He is admitted to practice in all of the federal, state, and bankruptcy state courts in the State of New York.

 J.D., Albany Law School of Union University, 1985

 B.A., cum laude, State University of New York at Albany, 1982